2024 Best Public Health Schools in Missouri

 Median Student Debt

-Located in the city of Saint Charles, Lindenwood University is a private not-for-profit university with a medium-sized student population.
+Located in the small city of Saint Charles, Lindenwood University is a private not-for-profit university with a moderately-sized student population.
 This university ranks 15th out of 48 schools for overall quality in the state of Missouri.

-There were roughly 16 public health students who graduated with this degree at Lindenwood University in the most recent year we have data available.
+There were about 13 public health students who graduated with this degree at Lindenwood University in the most recent year we have data available.

 More information about a degree in public health from Lindenwood University